turingschool/curriculum-site/module3/lessons/react_advanced_data_management.md

 Hooks are functions that let you "hook into" React state and lifecycle features from functional components.
 React gives us some built-in hooks, that we'll take a look at shortly, but we can also create our own custom hooks that will allow us to reuse/share stateful logic.

-**What are some hooks you've seen already when working with React?**

 There are a number of different motivations behind adding hooks to React, which you can read more about [here](https://reactjs.org/docs/hooks-intro.html#motivation).
 The most important take-away for you is that hooks allows us to streamline our applications and leverage the power of functional components.

 ### Some Important Rules